Please remember, this pad is not a substitute for veterinary care. Call your veterinarian if you have any medical issues.

 Those frequencies were developed by the French neurologist Paul Nogier in 1957.
 They were developed for auricular points, acupuncture points in the ear.
 There was no correlation with light therapy, let alone light therapy on the body.
 Several researchers have experimented with these frequencies with light therapy to see if there is a benefit.
 None has been found.
 We have spoken with some of the top researchers in the world to learn of their experience with these frequencies.
 If there is ever ANY evidence that they are of therapeutic value, we will add them.

-There is now an internal timer in your Light Therapy pad which will turn the pad off after the recommended treatment time of 15 minutes.
+There is now an internal timer in your Light Therapy pad which will turn the pad off after the recommended treatment time of under 15 minutes.
 To re-illuminate your pad, you must unplug the pad at the jack on the pad, wait 5 seconds and reconnect.